sambit-giri/tools21cm/CONTRIBUTING.rst

 Contributing
 ============

-Thank you so much for using `tools21cm`.
-Contributions are welcome and are greatly appreciated!
+Thank you so much for using ``tools21cm``.
+Contributions are welcome and are greatly appreciated.

 Bug reports/Feedback/Questions
 ===============================================